Updated – January 2025

 You will need a night snorkeling light to check out the sea life that comes out after dark.
 But it can be tricky picking a light to buy without some experience in the water at night.
-Below we share what lights we use, as well as a number of other suggested torches that are well regarded.
 A night snorkel can be fun with a good snorkeling flashlight, and scary with a bad one, so don’t go too cheap, or with an off brand.

 As you get into this you are going to wonder how much power (lumens) your light should have for snorkeling?
 And what beam angle is best?
 What about if you want to take pictures using the light?
 And what battery type is best?
 We answer all of those questions and more further down this page below the lights.